 The project is supported by a major grant from the Gerda Henkel Foundation.
 This funding of €18.600 has made it possible for me to conduct research last year in the US, Lebanon, and Tunisia.
 In the spring of 2019, I have spent seven weeks in Pakistan and India, with trips to Iran and Afghanistan planned for this coming summer.

-I am also pursuing two two further research projects.
-The first aims at uncovering the long-term impact of the Iranian Revolution.
-While I am interested in how Shi‘i actors in West, Central, and South Asia made sense of the establishment of a Shi‘i state run by clerics, I also explore the implications of these events for Sunni thinkers, Islamists, and religious scholars over the last 40 years.
-Second, I try to make sense of the diverging fate of the Islamic schools of law in South Asia and the Middle East over the last 150 years.
+Building on my previous interests, I am also working on further articles which explore the position of descendants of the Prophet Muhammad (sayyids) among Shi‘is in Pakistan, compare Christian and Shi‘i experiences in their interaction with the Pakistani state, and rethink the global emergence of sectarianism.
+Additionally, there is a further, long-term project in the works which tries to make sense of the diverging fate of the Islamic schools of law in South Asia and the Middle East over the last 150 years.
 While madhhab identities remain strong in the Subcontinent, this system has been seriously challenged in the Arab world in particular.
 A crucial, underlying question in this context is to solve the puzzle why there are only so few Salafis in present-day India and Pakistan.

 Cover of the Shi'ite journal Payam-e 'Ama (Lahore, Pakistan, October 1960) Top: Sultan ul-Madaris in Lucknow, Uttar Pradesh, India